Sqydev/Nvimconf/README.md

 Thingis to install too:

-lazy, treesitter, telescope, fugitive, harpoon, lsp-zero, mason, undotree
+lazy, treesitter, telescope, fugitive, harpoon, lsp-zero, mason, undotree, nvim-tree

 Commands to use this thingies: